 4. Writ of Possession

-After a ruling in your favor in the case of your eviction suit, the court will issue the writ of possession within 6 days.
+After the landlord wins the ruling in the eviction suit, the court will issue the writ of possession within 6 days.
 You'll then need to hand over the writ of possession to the sheriff or constable for execution.
 The tenant will then have no more than 24 hours to move out.

 Bottom Line: Eviction Rules & Process in Texas